 Since then, McClure has starred on Broadway as Jack Singer in Honeymoon in Vegas (2014-15), as Tim Allgood in Noises Off (2015-16), as Nick Bottom in Something Rotten!
 (2016-17, and on the National Tour 2017-2018), and as Adam Maitland in Beetlejuice (2019).

 His regional credits also include The Producers, Oliver!, Amadeus, Shrek the Musical, Mary Poppins, The Addams Family, and the pre-Broadway tryout of Beetlejuice in Washington D.C.

 His screen credits include appearances in the likes of “Person of Interest,” “Elementary,” and “The Good Fight,” all on CBS.

 McClure landed the leading role of Daniel Hillard (and alter ego Euphegenia Doubtfire) and starred in the pre-Broadway tryout of new musical Mrs. Doubtfire at the 5th Avenue Theatre in Seattle from November 2019 through January 2020.
 He reprised the role on Broadway at the Stephen Sondheim Theatre on March 9, 2020.
-However, due to the COVID-19 pandemic, the production has now been postponed.
+Mrs. Doubtfire will resume from Oct.
+21, 2021.